webauthz/handbook/README.md

 parameters).

-If the application is a website and the Grant Redirect URI scheme is `https`, the application response would typically be HTML, something like this:
+If the application is a website and the Grant Redirect URI scheme is `https`, the application response would typically be HTML, like this:

 ```
 HTTP/1.1 200 OK